apache/trafficserver/doc/sdk/new-protocol-plugins.en.rst

 parse them, and act as a proxy cache (i.e., request the file from the origin server on the client's behalf and store copies of response messages in cache).
-The Protocol plugin is a state machine that flows through the states illustrated in the `Sample Protocol State Diagram <#SampleProtocolStDiag>`_.
+The Protocol plugin is a state machine that flows through the states illustrated in the :ref:`Sample Protocol State Diagram <SampleProtocolStDiag>`.
 This figure illustrates the steps that Traffic Server and the Protocol plugin go through in order to support the sample protocol.